Wakefield International Cup

 Charles Rushing wrote this book in 1995 and, with subsequent updates, it records a full history of the Wakefield International Cup up to 2001.
 The book has been included on the FAI web site to provide an account of this most prestigious aeromodelling trophy.
 The views expressed are those of the author Charles Rushing and do not represent official FAI policy nor does the FAI warrant accuracy of contents.
 See the publication conditions.
 Note that the book is no longer available in print.
 This web presentation was produced by Ian Kaynes.

-From the below menu, you can read the book sequentially or select specific topics or Wakefield competition years for direct access to the chapter.
-Links are given to the full results of World Championships where applicable, these may also be accessed direct via the FAI Events Calendar.
+From the above menu, you can read the book sequentially or select specific topics or Wakefield competition years for direct access to the chapter.
+Links are given to the full results of World Championships where applicable.